oneils/vimrc/README.md

 b  - move to the word back (backword) e  - move to the end of the next word dd - delete current line
+%  - move to the pair symbol (braces, etc)
 ```

 ## Repeat command